vgarc018/cs100hw4/READMEdraft_2.md

 `char_separator<char> delim("&");`

-where `&` is the thing the tokenizer will look for to separate the tokens in this particular example.
+where `&` is the thing the tokenizer will look for to separate the tokens.
 It's also very important to note that the `char_separator<char>` tokenizer model is also only working with characters, and we'll see in a moment why this matters.
 So let's see an example of this: